 Even though we're calling the Stargazer the smoothest cast iron skillet, it's actually just the least expensive of the boutique brands we tested, all of which are ground/polished to a smooth finish that inexpensive cast iron skillets just don't have.
 So if a smooth surface is important to you and money isn't a concern, you can go with any of the boutique brands.
 If there's another one with a design or features that caught your eye, it's hard to go wrong with any of them.

 But the Stargazer is, at about $145, the least expensive boutique cast iron skillet we tested.
-It also has some other nice features such as the curved lip (a feature unique among cast iron skillets) and a great U-shaped handle and large helper handle that makes it easy to grasp and stabilize the pan.
+It also has some other nice features such as the curved lip (a feature unique among cast iron skillets), a great U-shaped handle and large helper handle that make it easy to move and stabilize the pan.
 A couple of testers thought the handle was uncomfortable--it reminded them of the almost universally hated All-Clad handle--but most of us liked it.

 You also have the option of buying the Stargazer seasoned or unseasoned.
 If you have strong feelings about using flaxseed oil for seasoning (as we do), this is an excellent option, as Stargazer does not use flaxseed oil to season their pans.